-One of Marimekko's most iconic patterns, Maija Isola designed Unikko in 1964.
+Maija Isola designed Unikko in 1964, and it remains one of Marimekko's most iconic patterns today.
 In the signature red colorway, but on a Pieni (small) scale, the Marimekko Pieni Unikko Red Cotton Fabric is just right for summer frocks or year-round drapes.

 *See secondary image for an approximation of one yard.

 Please order carefully.
 Cut fabric cannot be returned.